 Policy W11 acknowledges that design in the Parish is eclectic and that the most important objective is to achieve good quality design.
 Policy WP11, therefore sets out the criteria as to how this will be assessed.
 Poor design that fails to meet these criteria will be refused planning permission.

-OBJECTIVE 5 - To promote privacy, safety and security
+OBJECTIVE 5 - To promote leisure and recreation

-POLICY WP12 - SAFER TRAVEL AND TRAFFIC
+POLICY WP12 - LEISURE AND RECREATION DEVELOPMENT